LiquidFun/BoppieEvolution/README.md

 ### v0.4.0 (not yet released)

 * Added progress bars for energy/water/offspring, improving legibility
+* Left panel is now for boppies, right panel is for world, status bar has been cleaned up
 * Ease of use:
+    * Added tooltips for most buttons
     * Added buttons for common actions:
         * Faster/slower game-speeds, pause play
         * Take control of boppie, make invincible, produce offspring
+        * Performance mode
+        * Follow fittest boppie
+        * Show all vision rays

 ### v0.3.0 (2022-03-09)